evc24004/.github/profile/README.md

 - Computer Science and Engineering major from United States - East Coast
-- Head of development/content direction at stealhstartup
+- Head of development/content direction at stealthstartup